 The six-years-project’s aim is to catalogue all 231 medieval Latin manuscripts in the classes Historia, Historia literarum, Historia naturalis, Juridica, Philolologia, Philosophia and Theologia and the 74 medieval vernacular manuscripts in all subject classes.
 The cataloguing is based on the Deutsche Forschungsgemeinschaft's standards for manuscript cataloguing and the work will be shared by two cataloguers.
 Insufficiently indexed written sources and their material evidence will be catalogued to meet to present research requirements.

-During the first three-years-phase of the project we intend to index 78 latin and 74 vernacular manuscripts.
+During the second three-years-phase of the project we intend to index 155 latin and 4 latin-low german manuscripts.
 The work will be done cooperatively, one cataloguer working at Göttingen State and University Library and the other at the Herzog August Library Wolfenbüttel.
 The results will be published electronically in the manuscript database of the HAB Wolfenbüttel and in Manuscripta mediaevalia as well as in print.

 Project board at the SUB Göttingen